Skip to Content

 Here are a couple of tips for you to take care of your precious tools.

-The best way to care for your blades is using them with the suitable materials.
-It can be tempting to try to cut something thicker with the fine point blade if you don’t have the Deep Point one.
+The best way to care for your blades is to use them with suitable materials.
+If you don’t have a deep-point blade, it can be tempting to try to cut something thicker with a fine-point blade.

 However, not only your project won’t be properly cut, but you will also add extra wear and tear to the blade.

 Make sure to keep the plastic cover for Drive Housing.
-This cover protects and keeps the gears of the housing clean.
+This cover protects and keeps the housing gears clean.
 When you remove the cover, you are exposing the blade & housing to small particles like hair and dust.

 Put them away when they are not in use.